petrvanblokland/DesignDesignSpace/Site.md

 What we plan to do can best be describe in some cases.

 ### Case 1 Design of selection and feedback
-3 posters, different in one series.
-Assignemnt is how to judge the result and how to select different judging methods
+3 posters, similar and different in one series, for a topic of your choice.
+Assignemnt is how to judge the result and how to select from various judging methods.
+*How to develop criteria

 ### Case 2 Basic skills
 Painting of color/gray ranges.
-Material, proportions, ratio, contrast.
+Material, proportions, ratio and contrast.

 ### Case 3 Sketching methods
-2 weeks to fill a 100 page Moleskine sketchbook, design for a specific subject, context or design challenge.
+One week to fill a 100 page Moleskine sketchbook, design for a specific subject, context or design challenge.
-The presentation is about 5 best pages in combination with validation criteria.
+The presentation is showing 5 best pages in combination with validation criteria used.

 ### Case 4 Design research methods inside the design process
 This is the integral assignment for TypeMedia 2017 students at the end of their Master year.
 They have limited time of 2 weeks to write and design 3 mini-thesis document of one page each.
 Illustrated and documented.

 ### Case 5 Design interactive poster
+What is a relevant set of parameters for a poster?
+And how does interaction play a role in that?
+What is the design process?
+How do you test the intermediate result?
+What needs to happen to guearantee success?

 ### Case 6 Design of corporate identity models
+Research models where applications can have different usage, technique and message, and still belong to the same brand?
+What are parameters and what freedom do designers later in the process have?
+Which of these parameters need to be documented?
+And which can be automated?

 ~~~Python
 box = page['Footer']